hazelcast/hazelcast-reference-manual/src/NearCache.md

 - `INVALIDATE`
 - `CACHE_ON_UPDATE`

-If you choose `INVALIDATE`, the entry is removed from the Near Cache after the update/remove occurs and before the operation returns to the caller.
-During the update/remove operation the readers will continue to read the old value since the Near Cache is not locked.
-The entry is removed when the update operation completes.
+If you choose `INVALIDATE`, the entry is removed from the Near Cache after the update/remove occurs in the underlying data structure, and before the operation returns to the caller.
+Until the update/remove operation completes, the entry can be read from the near cache.

 If you choose `CACHE_ON_UPDATE`, the entry is updated after the update/remove call to the member completes and before the put returns to the caller.
 A remove operation will remove the entry and one of the put methods will update it to the new value.
-Similar to the `INVALIDATION` policy, the Near Cache is not locked so the readers will continue to read the old value during the update/remove operation.
 The near cache entry is updated before the call completes.
 Any threads reading the key after this point will read the new entry.
 If the mutative operation was a remove, the key will no longer exist in the the near cache and the original copy in the member.

 ### Near Cache Preloader